ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 Color conversion and terminal formatting are utilities with a clear spec.
 In Crumb, the lack of built-in mathematical functions (e.g., base conversion) made implementing these a [little more interesting](https://github.com/ronilan/colors.crumb/blob/main/colors.crumb#L18).
 The functionality was designed around the needs of the TUI: formatting strings, arrays, and 2D arrays.

 In Rusticon, this role is handled by the [`terminal_style`](https://crates.io/crates/terminal_style) crate, which provides [nearly identical functionality](https://github.com/ronilan/terminal_style).
-The crate exposes a `Stylable` trait, which defines a standard way to apply transformations or styles to strings.
+The crate also exposes a `Stylable` trait, which defines a standard way to apply transformations or styles to strings.
 This is then later used by the TUI.

 ### Event Loop